NOTES ON EGYPTIAN RELIGION AND

 permitted - he incurred the displeasure of egyptian authorities and replaced by a team from National Geographic magazine) not only these but the Queen's chamber shafts as

 well.
 Using Gantenbrink's data, Bauval

-identified the Queen's chamber shaft targets as Sirius, and Kochab in
+proposed that the Queen's chamber shaft targeted Sirius, and Kochab in

 Ursa Minor.
 He concluded that

 four passages had been aimed at specific stars, making a pattern very

 similar to the coffin lid illustrated above (7).